FedericoPonzi/BillionTriplesDataset/report/report.md

 Before removing the duplicates we have:
  > home/ec2-user/input/gz/ 321 Objects - 26.5 GB

-After removeing the duplicates, the dataset is shrinked by almost half:
+After removing the duplicates, the dataset is shrinked by almost half:
- > home/ec2-user/output/RemoveDuplicateTriples/ 76 Objects - 13.8 GB
+ > home/ec2-user/output/RemoveDuplicateTriplesProblem/ 76 Objects - 13.8 GB

 We should also notice that in the original input, every node has a context while in the output there are no contexts.

+> Running time: 38 minutes

 # Conclusion & lessons learned

 Some lesson learned after this project:

-* Tests everything: you have no way to be sure that your result is right.
+* **Test everything, start small and scale**: you have no way to be sure that your results are right.
 Also, you don't want a nasty runtime error after hours of computation (and multiple servers rent).
-* You don't want a dynamically typed language: Less possible runtime errors.
+* **You don't want a dynamically typed language**: Less possible runtime errors.
-* You *must* remember to disable (useless) debug prints:  You don't really want to bloat your logs with a lot of useless data.
+* **You *must* remember to disable (useless) debug prints:**  You don't really want to bloat your logs with a lot of useless data.
-* Map-reduce is *powerful*, but hard to master: there are some must-know concepts behind it in order to achive efficient solutions.
+* **Map-reduce is *powerful*, but hard to master**: there are some must-know concepts behind it in order to achive efficient solutions.
 Also, there are some tricks that goes little behiond the basics that helps a lot to know.
 For example, the use of the cleanup method vs the use of a combiner.
-* Hadoop ecosystem is great: I loved how everything "just worked" without the need to pass in some tedious setup phase, or the need to know anything about its internals.
+* **Hadoop ecosystem is great**: I loved how everything "just worked" without the need to pass in some tedious setup phase, or the need to know anything about its internals.
 I've just imported the library and everything worked!
-* Amazon EMR also is great: Again, I loved how everything "just worked".
-I've exported the jars from my project, uploaded them on Amazon S3, and run them like I would do on my pc - but It's run on a 20 nodes cluster.
+* **Amazon EMR also is great**: Again, I loved how everything "just worked".
+I've exported the jars from my project, uploaded them on Amazon S3, and run them like I would do on my pc - but It is running on a 20 nodes cluster.
-* The shuffle is very expensive: Most of the times, the difference between a job running for hours and a job running for minutes is in the amount of data passed between the phases.
+* **The shuffle is very expensive**: Most of the times, the difference between a job running for hours and a job running for minutes is in the amount of data passed between the phases.
 With the RDFStatement class, it was easy to parse the statement and passing the object between the various phases.
 Removing from the object the unused data, most of the time helped a lot with the execution time.
-* No real time computations: The M/R programs, are set to run in order of minutes/hours/days.
+* **No real time computations**: The M/R programs, are set to run in order of minutes/hours/days.
 This can be a bit weird sometimes, since usually we are used to programs and systems answering our queries in metter of milliseconds/seconds.
+* **Gzip all the things**: Gzip is great, reduces the size of data needed to be transfered so it should probably always used in production systems.

 ### Some statistics about the costs

-I had a good amount of credits that helped carry out these analysis for free.
+I had a good amount of credits that let me carry out these analysis for free.
 I've rent 20 servers for about **14 hours** (wall-clock time) in total, for 21 runs.
 Many of them didn't even start running because of validation errors (configuration errors).
-The longest run was 5 hours and 9 minutes: TopKOutdegree had a bug, and was taking a lot of time.
+The longest run was 5 hours and 9 minutes: TopKOutdegree program had a bug, and was taking a lot of time.

-For all of this, I paid $75.70:
+For all of this, I paid `$75.70`:

 * **EC2**: $0.266 per On Demand Linux m3.xlarge Instance Hour: I've run them for 229.151 Hrs.
 So in total: \$ 60.95.
 * **EMR**: $0.07 per hour for EMR m3.xlarge.
 I've used190.938 Hrs.
 So in total:\$ 13.37
 * **S3**: $0.023 per GB - first 50 TB / month of storage.
 I've used 34.298 GB-Mo.
 So in total: \$0.79

-As you can see, the biggest cost was in the renting of the virutal servers.
+As you can see, the biggest cost was in the rent of the virutal servers.
 A more advanced user, may want to try to use the best compromise between costs and running time.

 ## Appendix A: The regex for parsing the RDF graph

 In order to parse these hugh text files, I wrote a regex that worked on a 2GB-subset (and hopefully should work well on the full dataset).

     (?<subject>\<[^\>]+\>|[a-zA-Z0-9\_\:]+) (?<predicate>\<[^\ ]+\>) (?<object>\<[^\>]+\>|\".*\"|[a-zA-Z0-9\_\:]+|\"[^\>]*\>) (?<source>\<[^\>]+\> )?\.
 There are 4 capturing groups.
 One for each element of a statement.
 The source group which is the context of the statement, it's optional.
+Every statement ends with a space and and a dot.

 A simple Java program which uses this regex to parse a text file looks like this: